Decision problems, complexity, traces, and representations: Horowitz's construction

 It is not presently clear to us how to complete the above argument, that is, to prove that the last two lines are valid.
 We thank Greg Kuperberg for conversations about the validity of the above sketch.

 We now indicate our interest in this conjecture.
-For the free group $F_2 = F_2(a,b)$, the smallest positive exponent $\SL_2$--trace equivalent pair is
+For the free group $F_2 = F_2(a,b)$, the smallest positive exponent $\SL_2$--trace equivalent pair is $\set{babbaa, abaabb}$.
 To find examples of $\SL(3,\C)$ words, if the conjecture is true, we need only check words with the same number of letters in each word having only positive exponents.
 Moreover, since by restricting, the trace equivalence must also hold for $\SL(2,\C)$, we need only check words of the above type that work for $\SL(2,\C)$.
-We expect that non-conjugate reverse pairs will never be $\SL_3$--trace equivalent, and so we further wish to only consider positive non-conjugate pairs that are not palindromes but are $\SL_2$--trace equivalent--the first example occurs at length 12:
+We expect that non-conjugate reverse pairs will never be $\SL_3$--trace equivalent, and so we further wish to only consider positive non-conjugate pairs that are not reverse but are $\SL_2$--trace equivalent; the first examples occurs at length 12 with one explicit pair being $\set{aababbaabbab, aababbabaabb}$.
+We end this section with two questions about such words. \begin{enumerate} \item[(1)] What is a classification of these words, or generating families? \item[(2)] What is the growth rate as a function the length of these words? \end{enumerate} As we expect $\SL_n$--trace equivalent words exist, our guess is that the above words are rather plentiful.
+However, by computer search, there are no $\SL_3$--trace equivalent pairs of length up to $20$.